navikt/reops-websta/README.md

 Websta
 ================

-Enkel app for å vise webstatistikk.
+App for å vise webstatistikk.

 ---